Jesspu/node-red-contrib-pgquery/README.md

 # node-red-contrib-pgquery

 ## Disclaimer
-THIS IS A FORK AND WIP rewrite - forked from [here](https://github.com/HySoaKa/node-red-contrib-postgrestor).
+THIS IS A FORK AND WIP REWRITE - forked from [here](https://github.com/HySoaKa/node-red-contrib-postgrestor).
 Currently, a work in progress, will cut a 1.0.0 release and npm package when it is ready.

 The current upstream repo seems to be abandoned, and I am using this for my own setup.
 I will be making changes and updates and documenting them here.
 I will also be publishing this as a npm package if others would like to use it.
 Feel free to submit pull request.